orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 are store on the file system.
 When accessing a file, it is first read from the file system and, if it is not found on the file system, it is read from the object-storage.

-The ``WriteToFileSystem`` hybrid mode is usefull for storing recent files on the file system for better performance and old files on the object-storage for lower cost and easier backups.
+The ``WriteToFileSystem`` hybrid mode is useful for storing recent files on the file system for better performance and old files on the object-storage for lower cost and easier backups.

 When the ``HybridMode`` is set to ``WriteToObjectStorage``, it means that new files received are store on the object storage.
 When accessing a file, it is first read from the object storage and, if it is not found on the object-storage, it is read from the file system.

-The ``WriteToObjectStorage`` hybrid mode is usefull mainly during a migration from file system to object-storage, e.g, if you have deployed a VM in a cloud with local file system storage and want to move your files to object-storage without interrupting your service.
+The ``WriteToObjectStorage`` hybrid mode is useful mainly during a migration from file system to object-storage, e.g, if you have deployed a VM in a cloud with local file system storage and want to move your files to object-storage without interrupting your service.

 Moving files between file-system and object-storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the ``HybridMode`` is set to ``WriteToFileSystem``, it is sometimes usefull to move old files to the object-storage for long term archive or to `pre-fetch`` files from object-storage to file system for improved performances e.g when before opening the study in a viewer.
+When the ``HybridMode`` is set to ``WriteToFileSystem``, it is sometimes useful to move old files to the object-storage for long term archive or to `pre-fetch` files from object-storage to file system for improved performances e.g when before opening the study in a viewer.

-When the ``HybridMode`` is set to ``WriteToObjectStorage``, it is usefull to move file from the file system to the object storage to perform a full data migration to object-storage.
+When the ``HybridMode`` is set to ``WriteToObjectStorage``, it is useful to move file from the file system to the object storage to perform a full data migration to object-storage.

 To move files from one storage to the other, you should call the plugin Rest API::